cmc333333/off-by-one/_posts/2013-09-04-constraint-programming.md

 indicates when to unwind the decision stack, and certain search strategies (e.g. binary search) may "guess" in a more efficient order.

-## Add Zinc to Your Diet

-My go-to tool for constraint programming is the Zinc suite.
-Minizinc is an open source, high-level language for describing constrained problems such that they can be solved by multiple solvers.
-The sudoku example above was written in Minizinc.
-Minizinc files get compiled into Flatzinc, which is then fed into any of a large number of compppatible solvers.
-Downloading Minizinc gives you access to the Flatzinc compiler directly, but also provides wrapper scripts to compile and then execute within a single command.

-To use Minizinc within your application, you will most likely need your application to write a Minizinc source file.
-Your app can then shell out to one of the single-shot compiler/executors and read the results - you will most likely be able to read the output as JSON.
-This approach is particularly appealing during development, when having direct access to the minizinc input files and compilers will make debugging simpler.
-For a production app, you will most likely want to switch over to a lower level library (such as Gecode) for the performance improvement, but Minizinc is great for development and learning constraint programming basics.

 ## Resources